Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: Expectation of ERB length

-Here $s_*(t)$ \footnote{For pure JT gravity, there was a suppression factor $\sim e^{-\beta s^2}$, due to which the cancellation of the contribution from the poles at $\hat\omega=0$ between the semiclassical piece and non-perturbative contribution was non-trivial.
+Here, the lower limit of the $s$-integral, $s_*(t)$, is fixed from the argument inside the cosine term in \eqref{6.9a} for the convergence of the Fourier transform, which we explain below.
+We close the contour in the lower half plane, such that the arc at infinity does not contribute \footnote{For pure JT gravity, there was a suppression factor $\sim e^{-\beta s^2}$, due to which the cancellation of the contribution from the poles at $\hat\omega=0$ between the semiclassical piece and non-perturbative contribution was non-trivial.
 But in $T\bar{T}$ deformed case, we do not have that sort of suppression factor, as it was already canceled.
 So, the closure of the contour should be in the lower half-plane, and that fixes $s_*(t)$.
-We always close the contour in such a way that the arc at complex infinity does not contribute. } is fixed from the equation, $\hat t=\pi\,\frac{\hat\rho_{\lambda}(s_*(\hat t))}{1+4\lambda s_*(\hat t)^2}$ .
-Now we try to solve for $s_*(t)$ and get the following,
+We always close the contour in such a way that the arc at complex infinity does not contribute. }.
+Now, one should note that if $\lambda=0$, the non-perturbative part and the semiclassical part cancel.
+For $\lambda\neq 0$, something interesting happens.
+Expanding the exponential in the non-perturbative part in \eqref{6.9a}, we get, \textit{Now, all the higher order terms except the term proportional to $\omega^2$ are regular, as the pole at $\omega=0$ cancels.} Therefore, we only focus on the lower half plane with non-vanishing contribution for $(1+4\lambda s^2)\hat{t}>\pi \hat{\rho}_{\lambda}(s)$, which in turn says the lower limit of $s$-integral should be fixed by,

+Here on we set $\lambda=-|\lambda|$.
+Now we try to solve for $s_*(t)$ and get the following,\\ \\So the leading order term at large $t$ is given by,